andersbjorkland/instagram-display-extension/README.md

 This extension will look for these environment variables and use them when you authenticate your website with your Instagram account, and on the api-calls to fetch media from your Instagram account.

-If you need to add and table manually you can execute any of these commands:
+If you need to add a table manually you can execute any of these commands:
 bolt_instagram_token:
 ```bash
 php bin/console doctrine:query:sql "CREATE TABLE IF NOT EXISTS bolt_instagram_token (id INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL, token VARCHAR(255) DEFAULT NULL, expires_in DATETIME DEFAULT NULL, instagram_user_id VARCHAR(255) DEFAULT NULL)"